AppliedEconBerlin/bsoe_gc_aae_2026/README.md

-### 5 Regression discontinuity (May 22 & May 29, FW) - Location on May 29: DIW Berlin, R3.3.002A-C
+### 5 Regression discontinuity (May 29, FW) - Location on May 29: DIW Berlin, R3.3.002A-C

-- Introduction: Sharp and fuzzy RD
+- Introduction: Sharp and fuzzy RD, relation to IV
 - Threats to identification and RD diagnostics (bunching, covariate distribution)
 - Specification issues: choice of bandwidth, polynomial, control variables
 - Regression kink design